Midstate working to recruit volunteer firefighters

 To do this, West Shore and East Shore departments — separated by the Susquehanna River — are partaking in a “friendly competition” to see which “side” can recruit the most volunteers.

-The competition is being spearheaded by capitalregionfirefighters.org, a recruitment campaign that launched last year and is being funded by a $2.2 million grant from FEMA.
+The competition is being spearheaded by capitalregionfirefighter.org, a recruitment campaign that launched last year and is being funded by a $2.2 million grant from FEMA.

 “The Capital Region Firefighter Grant is probably the largest in the state of Pennsylvania that’s covering the most municipalities,” New Kingstown Fire Chief Curtis Hall said.